About the Metrics

 Can I change the fragment rate?

 Yes—most views expose a Fragment Rate control.
 Changing it updates ETH-equivalent and all ROI metrics.
+You can also change the ETH per frag rate for each tournament individually.
+Check "How to" to find out how.

 Need help interpreting a specific card?
 Head back to Home, search a wallet, and open a card.